phito99/odin-recipes/README.md

 # odin-recipes
-First project in foundations of the Odin project
+My first project in the foundations portion of the Odin project.
 In this project I will aim to demonstrate some basic knowledge of both git and html.